thorek1/MacroModelling.jl/docs/src/tutorials/estimation.md

 We use the NUTS sampler to retrieve the posterior distribution of the parameters.
 This sampler uses the gradient of the posterior loglikelihood with respect to the model parameters to navigate the parameter space.
 The NUTS sampler is considered robust, fast, and user-friendly (auto-tuning of hyper-parameters).

-First we define the loglikelihood model with the specific data, observables, and model.
+First we define the loglikelihood model with the specific data, and model.
 Next, we draw 1000 samples from the model:

 ```@repl tutorial_2
-FS2000_loglikelihood = FS2000_loglikelihood_function(data, FS2000, observables)
+FS2000_loglikelihood = FS2000_loglikelihood_function(data, FS2000)

 n_samples = 1000